 Supporting your employees returning to work from parental leave can be challenging.
-New parents go through a range of physical, emotional and psychological changes in a short space of time, and often don’t feel fully prepared to return to work so soon in the same capacity as before.
+New parents during the perinatal period go through a range of physical, emotional and psychological changes in a short space of time, and often don’t feel fully prepared to return to work so soon in the same capacity as before.
 Ensuring there is seamless support throughout parental leave and the return to work plays a vital role in promoting good mental health in new parents, at a time when they can be particularly vulnerable.
 There is a distinct need for more support for employers too, as 1 in 4 employers say the uncertainty around whether those on maternity leave would return to work was difficult for them to manage.

 Is your parental leave policy working?

 Before setting out to make any adjustments, it’s important to first assess your current parental leave policy and how it’s working.
 Are employees satisfied with the length of leave?
 Are they returning to work feeling prepared and still producing an excellent standard of work?
 Are you offering flexible working or adjustments for new parents?
 These are just a handful of questions to ask yourself.
 Sending out an anonymous survey to employees regarding their views on the organisation’s parental leave policy is a helpful way to understand what is working and what isn’t.